Fall Flounder Run - Great Time to Go Gigging

 The first cool front that causes a drop in water temperature is the catalyst that starts the fall flounder run.
 The change in temperature varies from one state to the next, but is typically a water temperature change ranging from 5-8 degrees Fahrenheit.

 Generally speaking, the fall flounder run typically starts in early October and continues through December.
 October and November are months of abundant flounder while December is known for having some of the biggest flounder you'll see all year.
+The flounder will make their way back inshore during the Spring Flounder Run, which typically starts in March-April timeframe, which is when we see the water temperatures start warming back up.

 Best Spots to go Flounder Gigging